githubtraining/innersource/responses/publish.md

 ### Almost done!

-It's now time to publish the innersource toolkit you've been working on throughout this course.
+It's time to publish the Innersource toolkit you've been working on.

 To publish:
-1. Go to the **Settings** tab for this repository.
+1. Go to the **Settings** tab for this repository
 1. Scroll down to the section titled _GitHub Pages_
-1. Select **master branch** in the Source drop down.
+1. Select **master branch** in the Source drop down

 That's all!
-GitHub Pages will then deploy your site and repo its status back to me.
+GitHub Pages will then deploy your site and repository its status back to me.

 <hr>
 <h3 align="center">I'll respond when I detect that GitHub Pages has finished deploying your site.</h3>